 Wildman Lake Lodge operates several aircraft, each flown by experienced Alaskan bush pilots with years of experience here on the remote Alaska Peninsula.
 All Lodge aircraft undergo meticulous Annual Inspections just before the season, performed by FAA Certified A&P Mechanics and Inspectors.
 Routine maintenance is performed at the lodge by FAA Certified Mechanics, during our busy summer.
 Our lodge aircraft include: a beautiful IFR certified, 200 mph twin engine Piper Navajo Chieftain, an agile Cessna 185- Sky Wagon, our classic and recently restored De Havilland DHC-2 Beaver, as well as two high performance Piper PA-18 Super Cubs.
-In addition we often charter twin engine Beech Airliners for transporting guests from Anchorage.
+In addition we often charter twin turbine engine Beech Airliners and King Airs for transporting guests from Anchorage.

 Helicopter fishing in Alaska is an important part of our operation.
 We are the only helicopter flight program on the Alaska Peninsula.
 As with our fixed-wing aircraft, the helicopter maintenance is highly scrutinized beyond FAA regulation.
 The dependability and safety of our flight program is overseen by professionals as the highest priority.